 I’m talking about Myrtle Beach’s middle class.

-Quality depth has long distinguished Myrtle Beach as a destination, and as you (hopefully!) look forward to a 2022 golf trip, here are five “middle class” courses you can always count on to deliver an outstanding round of golf.
+Quality depth has long distinguished Myrtle Beach as a destination, and as you (hopefully!) look forward to your next Myrtle Beach golf trip, here are five “middle class” courses you can always count on to deliver an outstanding round of golf.

 — When you take a beach golf vacation, enjoying coastal scenery is part of the experience, and that’s where Willbrook comes in.
 Surrounded by the likes of Caledonia, Pawleys Plantation and Heritage, the Dan Maples design sometimes gets lost in the shuffle, but this is a layout you want to play.
 Willbrook (top photo) winds through a stunning piece of lowcountry property, allowing golfers to experience the beauty of the area’s natural environment and an enjoyable design.
 Love Willbrook.